teamsempo/SempoDocs/integrations/kobotoolbox.md

 {% hint style="info" %}
 For now, this needs to be done by a Sempo team member.
 {% endhint %}

-### Allow Modifications

-The Kobo integration can be configured to allow modifications to existing users.
-If you submit a form that has the same Phone or Card ID as an existing user, it’ll update the existing user’s settings.
-This is useful for providing more KYC information at a later date

-{% hint style="warning" %}
-WARNING: This setting should only be turned on when it’s needed, as it makes it easier to accidently use the same Touch-to-pay card twice on two different users.
-{% endhint %}

-To turn this setting on, add “&allow\_as\_update=true” to the webhook URL.
-For example: `https://yourdomain.withsempo.com/api/v1/user/?preprocess=true&allow_as_update=true`

-### Return raw data on error

-Sometimes it can be useful to know what Kobo is actually sending to the system.
-We now have a setting that will return a message containing exactly what Kobo sent, if there’s an error.
-To turn this setting on, add “&return\_raw\_on\_error=true” to the webhook URL.
-For example: `https://yourdomain.withsempo.com/api/v1/user/?preprocess=true&return_raw_on_error=true`

 ### Putting it all together